Sensotrend/nightscout-fi/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-When creating a report, please fill in parts 1 and 2 with as much information as possible.
-A good problem description is most important for us.
-Other fields are optional information that will help us resolve the problem as quickly as possible.
+When creating a report, please fill in part 1 with as much information as possible.
+A good description is most important for us.
+Other fields are optional information that will help us resolve the issue as quickly as possible.

 ### 1. Bug/complaint report